 Requires fewer inputs than modern varieties.
 The seed has remarkable genetic diversity and adapts to a wide range of growing conditions.
 Less determinate than modern varieties; Henry Perkins recommends harvesting early and investing in good drying equipment.
-Plant at 100–125#/acre, 3–4#/1000 sq ft.
+Availability may be spotty; if we can’t get Red Fife we will substitute a different organic hard spring wheat.
+Plant at 100–125#/acre, 3–4#/1000 sq ft. ①

 8145 Red Fife Spring Wheat - Organic

 Log in to start or resume an order

 Triticum aestivum Most modern wheats are broadly divided into categories by color (red or white), protein content (hard or soft), and by planting season (winter or spring).

 “Red” and “white” refer to the color of the kernel, which doesn’t necessarily translate into the color of the flour, although red wheats tend to have a darker-colored bran and white wheats tend to have a sweeter flavor.

 “Hard” wheat is a high-protein wheat (typically 13-15% protein) that is ideal for bread-baking; “soft” wheat is a low-protein wheat (typically 10-11% protein) that is best for tender-crumbed pastries.